YECHUNAN/YECHUNAN.github.io/index.md

 - Robotic project

 I implemented a 2D slam algorithm and the agent program to enable the robot to construct an M shape with foam cubes.
 The cubes are labeled with text and the robot uses its camera to identify different cubes.
-The code cannot be public for the course's reason, but the video is available in [Youtube](youtube link).
+The code cannot be public for the course's reason, but the video is available in [Youtube link](https://www.youtube.com/watch?v=n3H_mZfThns).

 - License plate reader